jwilliamsee/jwilliamsee/README.md

 -

 <h3 align="middle">3.
 Electromechanical maintenance & mechanic design</h3>

-- Preventive and corrective maintenance to electrical and mechanical machines in low and medium voltage.

 - Design of mechanical parts with Solidworks CAD software and AutoCAD drawings to replace damaged parts.

 - I can use mechanical and electrical tools to maintain electromechanical equipment.